FREDA: Flexible Relation Extraction Data Annotation: Conclusion

 Previous works on data annotation indicated either that large amounts of data are necessary in order to achieve moderate model performance (see \mbox{TACRED} \cite{zhang2017position}) or data annotation, if done carefully, is extremely time-consuming (see KnowledgeNet \cite{mesquita2019knowledgenet} or BRAT \cite{stenetorp2012brat}).
 We showed that it is possible to create high-quality datasets for RE for a variety of relations, with a moderate amount of time and effort, using freely available text data from Wikipedia.
 The resulting models trained on these datasets showed state-of-the-art results for RE and are robust when tested on datasets from different annotators than they were trained on.

-We hope that releasing FREDA to the public\footnote{Annotated data, trained models and server and Android application code are publicly available: \url{https://github.com/mjstrobl/FREDA.git}} will encourage the community to quickly create more annotated data for more relations, which would boost research for the task of Relation Extraction.
+We hope that releasing FREDA to the public\footnote{Annotated data, trained models and server and Android application code are publicly available: \url{https://github.com/mjstrobl/FREDA}} will encourage the community to quickly create more annotated data for more relations, which would boost research for the tasks of RE and Knowledge Graph Population.